 If you were wondering what the “points” column meant, well, I would use this section for the “Free” gifts I would get like gift cards and other items from credit card companies like American Express.
 Since I can pick up $25.00 cards for only 2500 points, I would get these gift cards for the teenagers in my life.
 They had many to choose from, and I didn’t have to spend actual cash for them.
 I would use my points.
 I would indicate how many points I would need for each person and write what gift card I was going to give them in the gift given column.

 Well, that’s it.
 I hope this gives you ideas on how to manage your Christmas Gifts List.
 Feel free to change it up and make your sheet.

 Where to hide the presents?

 After I wrote up the Christmas Gift list, I went out and started shopping.
 I liked to hide the items in a closet or attic area.
-Keeping them covered so they don’t get damaged or seen by the recipient.
+I am keeping them covered, so they don’t get damaged or seen by the recipient.
 It helped to write on the box or bag in small letters the initials of the recipient who will be receiving the gift.
 Hopefully, my kids aren’t reading this right now.
-LOL It helps remind me when I wrap the presents.
+LOL, it helps remind me when I wrap the presents.
 Keeping all the presents in the same place really helped me remember what I purchased.
-There were a few times where I forgot to wrap a present because it wasn’t with the other presents and I did this made rush to find and wrap the missing presents.
+There were a few times where I forgot to wrap a gift because it wasn’t with the other presents, and I did this mad rush to find and cover the missing presents.
 How stressful, right?

 Well, that’s it for now.
 I hope this helps you too.
 How do you manage your Christmas list?
 Please leave a comment below.
 I would love to hear from you.